Meghimatium burchi

-Meghimatium burchi is a species of small air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Philomycidae and the superfamily Arionacea, the roundback slugs.
+Meghimatium burchi is a species of small air-breathing land slug, a terrestrial pulmonate gastropod mollusc in the family Philomycidae and the superfamily Arionacea, the roundback slugs.
 The specific name burchi is in honor of the American malacologist John B. Burch.

 Description

 A small species, its body length is around 12 to 16.5 mm.

 Distribution

 The distribution of Meghimatium burchi includes Taiwan.
 The type locality is "watershed of Koan-Tau Mt. in Huei-Sun Agriculture Farm, Nantou County", Taiwan.
 The holotype is deposited at Taichung's National Museum of Natural Science.